0xM1cx/Obsidian-Notes/Web_Development/Positioning.md

 ```

 ## Fixed
-With this value, elements position themselves **relative to the viewport or browser window** and **not relative to the parent element or its siblingss**
+With this value, elements position themselves **relative to the view-port or browser window** and **not relative to the parent element or its siblings**

+There can be many use cases for this property, like a fixed navigation bar, fixed sidebar which doesn't move even when the page is scrolled.

+## Sticky
+In the case of position value `sticky`, an element gets positioned based on the user's scroll position.

+The value sticky consists of the **functionality of both relative and fixed positioning**.
+The element is positioned relative until it meets the specified position value and then the element sticks at that position.